NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

     },
 ```

-After we make a request to the API to retrieve the full object for the `octocat` user, we can store the resulting object as a `dict` under the `octocat` key within the instance's `users` attribute.
-Then, when we're processing other issues and issue comments, if we encounter a `user` field, we can check if that username exists as a key in the `users` attribute, and avoid making duplicate requests.
+We can make a request to retrieve the `octocat` user and store the result as a `dict` under the `octocat` key of the `users` attribute.
+Then, when we're processing other responses, if we encounter a `user` field, we can check if that user record already exists, and avoid making duplicate requests.

-We can see this de-duplication in action in the [`_filter_fields()` method](https://github.com/NickAnderegg/static-conversations/blob/main/convo/api.py#L103) of the `GitHubAPI` class:
+We can see this de-duplication in action in the [`_filter_fields()` method](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/convo/api.py#L103) of `GitHubAPI`:

 ```python
     def _filter_fields(